Every Learner Everywhere advocates for equitable outcomes in U.S. higher education through advances in digital learning.

 With Our Network Partners:

 - We articulate in our work a specific focus on racial equity and equity for low-income students.

 - We pursue equity in optimistic, anti-deficit, and sustainable ways.

 - We consistently reflect on our biases and positionalities, seek input on our actions and unintended contradictions, hold ourselves accountable for improvement, and strengthen our skills.

 - We critically analyze and aim to improve continously the systems, structures, cultures, policies, and processes effecting education.

 With Colleges and Universities:

 - We focus on quantitative outcomes and on qualitative understandings of students’ experiences.

 - We disaggregate data to the finest point possible, and resist the erasure of Native American, Asian America, and Pacific Islander students.

 - We broaden the participation of people, partners, and perspectives to reflect the quity that students and their institutions deserve.

 - We position low-income and students of color, as well as those who share their lived experiences, as equity experts.

 Roles of Every Learner Network Partners

-Incorporation of the institutional perspective in all aspects of our work.
+Supports the network in incorporating the institutional perspective in all aspects of its work.

-Partners with community colleges and technical colleges to scale improved student outcomes in gateway courses through innovative pedagogy, and contributes to network resource development.
+Partners with community colleges and technical colleges to scale improved student outcomes in gateway courses through innovative pedagogy, and contributes to network development of resources and tools.

-(APLU) Partners with four-year institutions to scale improved student outcomes in gateway courses through innovative pedagogy.
+Partners with four-year institutions to scale improved student outcomes through innovative pedagogy, resources, and tools.

-Communication strategy development, resource amplification, professional development for IT and Teaching & Learning professionals, and research on the evolving practices of students and faculty.
+Provides professional development for IT and teaching professionals, and research on perspectives and practices of students and faculty.